lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 ### Proposal

 For my final project I have been thinking on how to connect what I have learned in the class and what I have also learn working with the Raspberry PI and Arduino.
 I wanted to somehow have my own "backyard" of connections I have going around.
-For eample, If I am having any one of my Microncontrollers sending any type of data from a sensor, I will be able to see it graphed in my webpage.
+For example, If I am having any one of my Microncontrollers sending any type of data from a sensor, I will be able to see it displayed in my webpage.
 This way, I can create a boilerplate for myself to store my data in some database online, and also have options of seeing multiple devices at the same time through some kind of appealing UI.
-Also, If I can input this data into my site I might be able to connect it to any other input or output, video stream, etc... in the future.
+Also, If I can input this data into my site I might be able to connect it to any other input or output, video stream, etc....
 I have two PIs and two arduinos laying around, so I might as well put them to use now.

 I would start with documenting MongoDB's limits, maybe look at Heroku instead of Glitch also, or some other service that allows seamless updating.
 After the data can be fetched, I would grab the data stream and implement it into the UI.
 I would make an object for each of my sensors to send to my database, with a key/value pair which would correspond to :